 4.1.2.2 No Rare and Obsolete Characters:

 There are characters which have been added to Unicode to accommodate rare forms especially like KANNADA LETTER VOCALIC L "ಌ" (U+0C8C) as well as its matra forms "ೢ" (U+0CE2).
 All such characters will not be included.
 This is in consonance with the Conservatism principle as laid down in the Root Zone LGR procedure.

+4.2 Methodology to incorporate the feedback received through Public Comment process

+The Kannada script LGR proposal was published for public comment to allow those who had not participated in the NBGP to make their views known.
+The NBGP analyzed all comments received to finalize the proposal.
+The analysis of public comments can be accessed online given at [111].

 Repertoire

 Section 5.1 provides the section of the [MSR] applicable to the Kannada script on which the Kannada code point repertoire is based.
 Section 5.2 details the code point repertoire that the Neo-Brahmi Generation Panel [NBGP] proposes to be included in the Kannada LGR.